Angle: Hyperbolic angle

 A hyperbolic angle is an argument of a hyperbolic function just as the circular angle is the argument of a circular function.
 The comparison can be visualized as the size of the openings of a hyperbolic sector and a circular sector since the areas of these sectors correspond to the angle magnitudes in each case.
 Unlike the circular angle, the hyperbolic angle is unbounded.
 When the circular and hyperbolic functions are viewed as infinite series in their angle argument, the circular ones are just alternating series forms of the hyperbolic functions.
-This weaving of the two types of angle and function was explained by Leonhard Euler in Introduction to the Analysis of the Infinite.
+This comparison of the two series corresponding to functions of angles was described by Leonhard Euler in Introduction to the Analysis of the Infinite (1748).